 An important metric for an eCommerce store is cost of goods sold (COGS).
 If your business is product-based, inventory is likely your largest expense.

 However, without an accurate COGS — knowing that you sold ten widgets for $500, for example — you cannot make actionable decisions.
 If you knew that your COGS was $20 for each of those ten widgets, you could plan how many to reorder, how much your net profit would be, and how that contributed to your overall margin.

 Knowing your expenses is essential to effective business planning: It allows you to understand costs and forecast, plan, and budget appropriately.
 Your margins determine your profitability, and there’s no way to know these margins unless you know your costs.

 An accounting platform does all of this without continuous manual labor.
 As you record how many products were purchased – and for what price – the accounting platform will accurately show how many are in stock.
-When you sell these products, you’ll see this reflected in available inventory and be able to determine the true profit made after product-related costs.
+When you sell these products, you’ll see this reflected in available inventory and be able to determine the actual profit made after product-related costs.

 Aside from the business planning and profit analysis benefits of knowing your COGS, there are also tax benefits.
 Taxes are calculated based on gross profit, which is revenue minus costs.
 Monitoring all of these costs ensures an accurate end taxable income!